cfwheels/cfwheels/readme.md

 _Note:_ CFWheels uses [RocketUnit][4] as its testing framework.

+**Before running tests, make sure that all debugging is turned OFF**.
+This could add a consideral amount of time for the tests to complete and may cause your engine to become unresponsive.

  1. Create a database on a supported database server name `wheelstestdb`.
 At this time the supported database servers are H2, Microsoft SQL Server, Oracle, PostgreSQL, MySQL.
  2. Create a datasource in your CFML engine's administrator named `wheelstestdb` pointing to the